Tap here to get 5 Secrets to Stress Free Dinners

 Instructions

-• Preheat your oven to 425 degrees.
-Line your muffin tin with cupcake liners in 6 spots.
+• Preheat your oven to 425 degrees Fahrenheit.
+Line your muffin tin with paper liners in 6 spots.
 Fill the rest of the muffin holes with a small amount of water.

 • In a large bowl whisk together the flour, salt, and baking powder.